stealthman22/100-days-of-code/log.md

 DAY 60 (3rd June 2019)

 Started the Javascript30 challenge.
 So amazing: Built a js drumkit.
 The logic was quite daunting to catch but I enjoyed it thoroughly.
 Also spent some time on my suicide project.
 Didn't knock down all items on my schedule today tho

+DAY 61 (4th June 2019)

+And another JavaScript30 challenge.
+We built a js clock.
+Really learnt a lot about getting time in javascript using the setDate() function.
+Also learnt the transform-origin property in CSS.
+Would go through then again to det the logic